bosha/vimrc/README.md

 Open Vim and run :BundleInstall

 **Also remember** what some of plugins have their one requipments.
+For example:

-For example: TagBar -> ctags and Command-T -> ruby-dev for build module.
+1. TagBar -> ctags
+2. Command-T -> ruby-dev for build module.